CecilWesterhof/BashLibrary/README.md

 BashLibrary
 ===========

-A BASH library with useful functions
+A BASH library with useful functions.
+There is also a bin directory with useful scripts.
 Copyright:
-  2013 by Cecil Westerhof
+  2013 - 2014 by Cecil Westerhof
 Contact:
   bash@decebal.nl